 - Have any app licenses expired?

-The main things to focus on when auditing your apps is whether they are available in Cloud, and if the data can be migrated or not.
+The main thing to focus on when assessing your apps is whether there is still a business rationale to keep your apps in Cloud, assuming the apps your organization needs exist in and can be migrated to Cloud.

 Assess your apps with the Cloud Migration Assistants